Windows XP: Service packs

 A service pack is a cumulative update package that is a superset of all updates, and even service packs, that have been released before it.
 Three service packs have been released for Windows XP.
 Service Pack 3 is slightly different, in that it needs at least Service Pack 1 to have been installed, in order to update a live OS.
 However, Service Pack 3 can still be embedded into a Windows installation disc; SP1 is not reported as a prerequisite for doing so.

-The unique boot screens from the RTM to Service Pack 1 versions of Windows XP that identified the edition of Windows XP currently running, including a green progress bar for Home Edition and a blue progress bar for Professional, Embedded, Tablet PC Edition, and Media Center Edition were removed in Service Pack 2 of Windows XP and was replaced with a generic "Windows XP" boot screen with a blue progress bar.

 Service Pack 1

 Service Pack 1 (SP1) for Windows XP was released on September 9, 2002.
 It contained over 300 minor, post-RTM bug fixes, along with all security patches released since the original release of XP.
 SP1 also added USB 2.0 support, the Microsoft Java Virtual Machine, .NET Framework support, and support for technologies used by the then-upcoming Media Center and Tablet PC editions of XP.
 The most significant change on SP1 was the addition of Set Program Access and Defaults, a settings page which allows programs to be set as default for certain types of activities (such as media players or web browsers) and for access to bundled, Microsoft programs (such as Internet Explorer or Windows Media Player) to be disabled.
 This feature was added to comply with the settlement of United States v.
 Microsoft Corp., which required Microsoft to offer the ability for OEMs to bundle third-party competitors to software it bundles with Windows (such as Internet Explorer and Windows Media Player), and give them the same level of prominence as those normally bundled with the OS.

 On February 3, 2003, Microsoft released Service Pack 1a (SP1a).
-It was the same as SP1, except, the Microsoft Java Virtual Machine was excluded.
+It was the same as SP1, except the Microsoft Java Virtual Machine was excluded.

+Windows XP Service Pack 1 was later included in Windows XP Tablet PC Edition and Windows XP Media Center Edition.